R4idB0Y/H0TD0G-ROOTKIT/README.md

 2. Run the installation script as root:

-3. Open another terminal session as root and enter the following command to start the rootkit process (which operates invisibly within the system):
+3. Open another terminal session as root and enter the following command to start the rootkit process `kill 9999` (which operates invisibly within the system):

 4. You'll be prompted to enter a password.
 Use `ring3` to access the rootkit menu.